maximtop/idiomatic-redux/README.md

 Course by Dan Abramov

-Implemented with the most recent libraries available in February 2018:
+Implemented with the most recent libraries available in February 2018 on react-create-app:

     - "react": "16.2.0"
     - "react-dom": "16.2.0"